Wall Street headed for lower open on heels of tech selloff

 In other trading, U.S. benchmark crude oil picked up $1.86 to $92.13 per barrel after surging $2.01 to $90.27 per barrel on Thursday.

-Brent crude, the basis for pricing international oils, gained $1.80 cents to $92.91 per gallon.
+Brent crude, the basis for pricing international oils, gained $1.80 cents to $92.91 per barrel.

 The U.S. dollar slipped to 114.81 Japanese yen from 114.96 yen late Thursday.
 The euro was at $1.1478, up from $1.1437.